Fungus Gnats: Where Do These Little Flying Bugs Come From?

 - Old dirty liners with fungal residue.

-- For an over-watered plant you must begin drying out the soil.
-Over-watered plants get root rot, and rotten roots are a perfect food source for Fungus Gnats, not to mention over watering will eventually kill most houseplants.
+- For an over-watered plant, you must begin drying out the soil.
+Over-watered plants get root rot, and rotten roots are a perfect food source for fungus gnats, not to mention over watering will eventually kill most houseplants.

-How to prevent Fungus Gnat infestation.
+How to Prevent a Fungus Gnat Infestation

 - Water your houseplants with water only.

-- Always use indoor potting soil for indoor plants, do not add compost or wood chips to the soil.
+- Always use indoor potting soil for indoor plants.
+Do not add compost or wood chips to the soil.

 - Avoid purchasing any plants that have evidence of fungus gnats.

 Following these simple tips and keeping your plants properly watered will work wonders for keeping your home or workspace free of obnoxious little fungus gnats.
 There is no need to throw away all your houseplants!
 All you need is a little know-how.